quantum-defence/quantum-defence/docs/milestone-3/dev-guide.md

 ![NavPolygon](./assets/dev/nav-polygon.png)
 ![Navigator](./assets/dev/navigation.png)

-- Navigation is an inbuilt godot node that helps for navigation.
-To change the path of the enemies, edit NavPolygon in navigator.
+- Navigation is an inbuilt godot node that helps in navigation.
+To change the path of the enemies, edit NavigatorPolygon in navigator.

 - When requested by an enemy instance, plots a valid path across navigable tiles (see Skeleton Tile Map)
 - Is not aware f other future enemy positions when calculating for a particular enemy, so it cannot plot around non tile obstacles.
 Depends on enemy to manage collisions itself.